 Now and Again, was the band’s big breakthrough.
 The top 40 singles “All The Things I Wasn’t” and “What Was Going Through My Head” received extensive video play and along with Juno Award nominations, propelled the album to platinum status and soon the band went from playing bars to theatres and touring Europe, opening for Lloyd Cole.

-Englishman John Leckie (XTC/Stone Roses/Posies) helmed ‘These Days’ which was recorded from December 1990 to January 1991 at Vancouver’s Mushroom Studios.
-In February 1991, the band travelled to London and spent 3 weeks mixing at Abbey Road studios.
-The Album spawned the hit singles “I Am Here” (#8, #27 on Billboard Modern Rock Tracks in the U.S.) and “You May Be Right” (#7), again selling platinum and allowing the band to again tour Canada, the U.S. and Europe.
+Englishman John Leckie (XTC/Stone Roses/Posies) helmed ‘These Days’ recorded from December 1990 to January 1991 at Vancouver’s Mushroom Studios.
+In February 1991, the band traveled to London and spent 3 weeks mixing at Abbey Road studios.
+The Album built on the success of “Now & Again” while spawning their biggest hit singles, “I Am Here” (#8 in Canada, #27 on Billboard Modern Rock Tracks in the U.S.) and “You May Be Right” (#7), again selling platinum and allowing the band to again tour Canada, the U.S. and Europe.

 Musical and personal differences brought about the band’s demise in 1992 with the departure of Kevin Kane.
 The Grapes Of Wrath’s final show was Halloween 1992 in Vancouver.

 In the summer of 2010, after 18 years, the original founding members (Chris and Tom Hooper and Kevin Kane) joined together to play the Surrey B.C.
 Fusion Festival.
-Due to the show’s success, the band once again began touring Canada and subsequently signed with Aporia Records to put together a new album.
+Due to the show’s success, the band again began touring Canada and subsequently signed with Aporia Records to record a new album.
 ‘High Road’, recorded in the spring of 2012 with co-producer Darryl Neudorf (Neko Case, Blue Rodeo), was released on March 19th, 2013.
 The first new single, “Good to See You,” reached the Top 40 on Canada’s Active Rock and Alternative Rock charts.
-In the meantime, EMI-Canada released the album ‘Singles’ in October 2012, featuring each of the 15 radio singles from GOW’s catalog, as well as two new songs.
+In the meantime, EMI-Canada released the album ‘Singles’ in October 2012, featuring each of the 15 radio singles from GOW’s catalog and two new songs.

 2018 – Western Canadian Music Hall of Fame induction

-“We are especially excited to be receiving this honour in Kelowna, the town where we got our start,” said founding Grapes of Wrath member Kevin Kane in a statement.
-“Incredible to think that it’s been 40 years since we were two teens and a tween, gathering every Friday night in a basement in Glenmore to bash out British Invasion and punk rock songs.”
+“We are especially excited to be receiving this honour in Kelowna, the town where we got our start,” said founding Grapes of Wrath member Kevin Kane.
+“It’s incredible to think that it’s been 40 years since we were two teens and a tween, gathering every Friday night in a basement in Glenmore to bash out British Invasion and punk rock songs.”

 Executive director of the Western Canadian Music Alliance Robyn Stewart added, “The Grapes of Wrath will join a great group of past inductees who have built the Canadian music scene and have been recognized worldwide as a key element in the soundtrack of the past few decades.
 We are incredibly excited to honour them with this induction in Kelowna.”